UrbsLab/RARE/README.md

 1) The RVDS for Univariate Association Bin (called RVDS_One_Bin) creates a dataset such that no rare variant feature is 100% predictive of class, but an additive bin of features is fully penetrant to class.
 2) The RVDS for Epistatic Interaction Bin creates a dataset such that no rare variant feature or bin of rare variant features is predictive of class, but an epistatic interaction between a common feature and an additive bin of rare variant features is 100% predictive of class.

-Please see the RARE_Variant_Data_Simulator_Methods.py file for the code of the two RVDSs.
+In the GECCO '21 folder, please see the RARE_Variant_Data_Simulator_Methods.py file for the code of the two RVDSs.

 <ins>Parameters for RVDS for Univariate Association Bin:
 1) number_of_instances: number of instances (i.e., rows) desired in the simulated dataset